mongodb/docs/source/administration/backups.rst

 Database Export with mongodump
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :option:`mongodump` utility performs a live backup the data, or
+The :program:`mongodump` utility performs a live backup the data, or
 can work against an inactive set of database
-files. :option:`mongodump` utility can create a dump for an entire
+files. :program:`mongodump` utility can create a dump for an entire
 server/database/collection (or part of a collection with a query,)
 even when the database is running and active.
 If you run
-:option:`mongodump` without any arguments the command will connect to
+:program:`mongodump` without any arguments the command will connect to
 the local database instance (e.g. ``127.0.0.1`` or ``localhost``) and
 create a database backup in a in the current directory named
 "``dump/``".

 You can specify  database and collection as options to the
-:option:`mongodump` command to limit the amount of data included in the
+:program:`mongodump` command to limit the amount of data included in the
 database dump.
 For example: ::

      mongodump --collection collection --database test

 This command creates a dump in of the database in the "``dump/``"
 directory of only the collection named "``collection``" in the
-database named "``test``". :option:`mongodump` provides the
+database named "``test``". :program:`mongodump` provides the
 ":option:`--oplog <mongodump --oplog>`" option which forces the dump
 operation to use the operation log to take a point-in-time snapshot of
 the database.

 If your MongoDB instance is not running, you can use the
 ":option:`--dbpath <mongodump --dbpath>`" option to specify the
-location to your MongoDB instance's database files. :option:`mongodump`
+location to your MongoDB instance's database files. :program:`mongodump`
 reads from the data files directly with this operation.
 This
 locks the data directory to prevent conflicting writes.
 The
-:option:`mongod` process must *not* be running or attached to these
+:program:`mongod` process must *not* be running or attached to these
-data files when you run :option:`mongodump` in this
+data files when you run :program:`mongodump` in this
 configuration.
 Consider the following example: ::

      mongodump --dbpath /srv/mongodb